 Reality is closing in on fiction.
-With 3D printers, many science-fiction themes such as the dream of replicating objects (and even humans?) as illustrated in many popular movies such as Star Trek now suddenly seem within grasp.
-But now that they are widely available, what can 3D printers actually do for today’s businesses?
-And how do they work?
+With 3D printers, many science-fiction themes such as the dream of replicating any objects illustrated in many popular movies such as Star Trek now suddenly seem within grasp.
+On the commercial side, it’s simply a totally new market, which appeared in just a few years.

 Understanding 3D printers